Alanah Pearce: Journalism

 From 2012 to 2015, Pearce wrote gaming news for around a dozen news outlets, including Impulse Gamer, Zelda Universe, the BBC, and worked stints at Australian radio and television stations.
 She launched a YouTube channel in 2012, where she publishes game reviews and personal videos.

 Feeling the Australian video game industry was too small, Pearce moved to the United States in 2015.
 She began work as an editor and writer for IGN later that year.
 In 2017, she replaced Naomi Kyle as host of IGN's Daily Fix gaming news program.
 Later that year, she was involved in a staff walkout until the company issued a statement addressing sexual harassment allegations made by former editor Kallie Plagge.
 Pearce cohosted the SXSW Gaming Awards alongside Rich Campbell in 2018.

 After departing IGN in 2018, Pearce joined production company Rooster Teeth.
-She regularly appeared in videos for Funhaus, a division of Rooster Teeth which produces videos focused on video games, and cohosted the company's Inside Gaming news program starting in 2019.
+She regularly appeared in videos for Funhaus, a division of Rooster Teeth which produced videos focused on video games, and cohosted the company's Inside Gaming news program starting in 2019.
 She left Rooster Teeth in October 2020.

-Game development
+Game development and acting

 In November 2020, Pearce joined Sony's Santa Monica Studio as a video game writer.
 She provided consulting on three video games and completed other work on two video games prior to joining the studio.
 She faced harassment on social media following the studio's decision to delay the release of God of War Ragnarök.
-In September 2021, Pearce revealed that she was part of the development team behind Ragnarök.
+In November, she was selected among the Forbes 30 Under 30 for gaming.

-Pearce did voice acting for Gears 5 (2019) and Afterparty (2019).
-She also lent her voice and likeness to a character in Cyberpunk 2077 (2020).
+Pearce did voice acting for Gears 5 (2019), Afterparty (2019), Dispatch (2025), and Warhammer 40,000: Boltgun 2 (2026), appeared in Dead Take (2025), and lent her voice and likeness to a character in Cyberpunk 2077 (2020).

+In December 2024, Pearce revealed that she was leaving Santa Monica Studio, citing her desire for the flexibility to visit her family in Australia more often as the key factor in her decision.
+She announced her intent to focus on freelance work, live streaming, and content creation following her departure.

 Podcasting

 Pearce is the host of the Play, Watch, Listen podcast, along with Troy Baker, Mike Bithell, and Austin Wintory.
-She also hosts the podcasts Red Lips, Orange Car and Video Game Writing 101, and formerly hosted Idiots and a Broad.
-She was a founding host of the Kinda Funny Xcast, but left the show several months after its premiere due to scheduling conflicts with her new job at Sony Santa Monica.
+She also hosts the podcasts Red Lips, Orange Car, Video Game Writing 101, and Voice Acting 101, and formerly hosted Idiots and a Broad.
+She was a founding host of the Kinda Funny Xcast, but left the show several months after its premiere due to scheduling conflicts with her new job at Santa Monica Studio.